data-to-insight/ssd-data-model/README.md

 The data model defines a set of Objects capturing LA Childrens Services data during the different stages of an individual's progress through the system(s).
 The data model also includes a number of Categories (dimensions) that are referenced from the Fields within a Record.

-The datamodel is described using [YAML][yaml], which, despite the website, is designed to be a "human friendly" data format.
-YAML has been used, as text-based format it offers a more human readable structure than such as XML/JSON, a reduced storage/processing footprint and tt provides also offers a proper audit trail of changes that can be tracked in a [Version Control System][vcs] (VCS).
+The datamodel is described using [YAML][yaml], which is designed to be a "human friendly" data format, offering a more readable structure than such as XML/JSON, a reduced storage/processing footprint and in combination with Git provides an audit trail of changes that can be tracked.

 The project will use [GIT][git] to track and approve proposed changes to the safeguarding data standard.